-Seven Expert Panels will review applications for the grant year 2019 (table 2).
-Seven active scientists make up each Expert Panel, and they are selected for their expert knowledge in the relevant field.
-In the application form, the applicants select the Expert Panel in which they wish the application to be evaluated.
-The staff of Rannís may suggest a different Expert Panel for an application, but no application is transferred to another Expert panel without explicit prior consent from the principal investigator.
+Seven Expert Panels will review applications for the grant year 2020 (table 2).
+The Science Board of the Science and Technology Policy Council appoints up to seven active scientists to make up each Expert Panel, they are selected for their expert knowledge in the relevant field.
+In the application form, the applicants select the Expert Panel in which they wish the application to be evaluated and they can select up to 3 expert categories.
+The staff of Rannís may suggest a different Expert Panel for an application, but no application is transferred to another Expert Panel without explicit prior consent from the principal investigator.
 See Section 4: Expert Panel guidelines, for additional information on the work of Expert Panel members.

 Questions regarding individual Expert Panels and scientific categories shall be directed to the staff of Rannís.
 Applicants may under no circumstances be in contact with Expert Panel members during the review process.
+If an applicant contacts an Expert Panel member about an application if will be withdrawn from review.